adbar/trafilatura/docs/usage-python.rst

     [] # target_lang set to Japanese, the English links were discarded this time

-For more information about feeds and web crawling see this blog post: `Using RSS and Atom feeds to collect web pages with Python <https://adrien.barbaresi.eu/blog/using-feeds-text-extraction-python.html>`_.
+For more information about feeds and web crawling see:

+- This blog post: `Using RSS and Atom feeds to collect web pages with Python <https://adrien.barbaresi.eu/blog/using-feeds-text-extraction-python.html>`_
+- This Youtube tutorial: `Extracting links from ATOM and RSS feeds <https://www.youtube.com/watch?v=NW2ISdOx08M&list=PL-pKWbySIRGMgxXQOtGIz1-nbfYLvqrci&index=2&t=136s>`_

+Sitemaps
+^^^^^^^^

+- Youtube tutorial: `Learn how to process XML sitemaps to extract all texts present on a website <https://www.youtube.com/watch?v=uWUyhxciTOs>`_